getavalon/core/docs/index.md

 pyblish-mindbender, as Pyblish itself, is an open source effort and contributions are welcome.

-For example, you could fork Mindbender, expand upon the graphical user interfaces and either make it your own or submit a pull-request to have it merge with the official project.
+For example, you could fork Mindbender, expand upon the graphical user interfaces and either make it your own or submit a pull-request to have it merge with the official PROJECT.

 For more information on this, contact [me](mailto:marcus@abstractfactory.io) and let's have a conversation!